romamik/blog.romamik.com/src/content/blog/2025-09-23-building-typed-eval.md

     fn try_cast(&self, f: CompiledFunction, ty: TypeId) -> Result<CompiledFunction, CompiledFunction>

-    // Make two CompiledFunctions have the same type (using registered casts) fn make_same_type(&self, a: CompiledFunction, b: CompiledFunction) -> Option<(CompiledFunction, CompiledFunction)>
+    // Make two CompiledFunctions have the same type (using registered casts)
+    // Try to cast b to a's type; if that fails, try casting a to b's type.
+    // If neither works, return None.
+This ensures both operands have the same type
+    // before performing an operation like addition. fn make_same_type(&self, a: CompiledFunction, b: CompiledFunction) -> Option<(CompiledFunction, CompiledFunction)>

     // compile_add now uses registered addition functions